aspose-psd/Aspose.PSD-Products/psd/net/editor/psd/_index.md

 {{% /blocks/products/pf/agp/code-block %}}

-Next, you can see the example of how to change the text in TextLayer.
-You can use TextLayer.UpdateText method to replace all text in the layer with new and saves all styles.
+Next, you can see the example of how to change the text in a TextLayer.
+You can use TextLayer.UpdateText() method to replace all text in the layer with a new one and save all styles.
 Or use the IText functionality and configure each text portion with its own specific style.
 <!-- CODE-BLOCK -->
 {{% blocks/products/pf/agp/code-block title="Change text in TextLayer - C#" offSpacer="" %}}